awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-event-reference-aws-console-sign-in-events.md

 ### IAM user, successful sign\-in with MFA<a name="cloudtrail-aws-console-sign-in-events-iam-user-mfa"></a>

-The following record shows that an IAM user named Anaya successfully signed into the AWS Management Console using multi\-factor authentication \(MFA\)\.
+The following record shows that an IAM user named Anaya successfully signed in to the AWS Management Console using multi\-factor authentication \(MFA\)\.

 ```
 {